nopSolutions/nopCommerce/src/packages/EPPlus.4.0.5/lib/readme.txt

 4.0.4 Fixes
 * Added functions Daverage, Dvar Dvarp, DMax, DMin DSum,  DGet, DCount and DCountA
 * Exposed the formula parser logging functionality via FormulaParserManager.
 * And fixed a lot of issues.
 See http://epplus.codeplex.com/SourceControl/list/changesets for more details

+4.0.5 Fixes
+* Switched to Visual Studio 2015 for code and sample projects.
+* Added LineColor, MarkerSize, LineWidth and MarkerLineColor properties to line charts
+* Added LineEnd properties to shapes
+* Added functions Value, DateValue, TimeValue
+* Removed WPF depedency.
+* And fixed a lot of issues.
+See http://epplus.codeplex.com/SourceControl/list/changesets for more details